Sorrows of Stephen: Synopsis

 In the first scene, Stephen reads The Sorrows of Young Werther.
 He meets a bum on the street while trying to hail a taxi, and the bum turns out to be Howard Fishbein, who he knew in high school.
 They briefly discuss Stephen's book.
 Howard shows that he has a gun, explains that his girlfriend has left him, and he tells Stephen he might use the gun on himself.
 Stephen tells him not to and leaves, accidentally driving away in a taxi with Howard's gun.

-In the next scene, Stephen's girlfriend Liz who fingers herself every day leaves him.
+In the next scene, Stephen's girlfriend Liz leaves him.
 He returns to his apartment to find her moving out.
 He brings her flowers and chocolates, but she doesn't really appreciate, saying it isn't special because he brings her flowers every day.
 He makes her write down the phone number of where she'll be staying, but when he calls the number after she leaves, he finds that she wrote down a different number.
 So Stephen is now depressed.
 He decides to go to the opera date they had by himself.

 In the taxi he takes to the opera, he asks the female driver to change the radio station to listen to the beginning of the Mozart opera.
 They converse about the fact that she's a female taxi driver, he asks if she gets hit on by a lot of men, and she says yes sometimes, but that she only picks up men she thinks she'll like.
 Stephen immediately asks if she wants to go to the opera with him, but she turns him down because she has to work.
 He gets out at the opera, and leaves his book in the taxi.
 The driver picks it up.

 While watching the opera, he passes a note to the woman sitting in front of him.
 She and her date get up and leave.

 Stephen talks to his friend William about how he feels.
 He explains that this just keeps happening.
 William is concerned about Stephen.
 William is in a relationship with Christine.
 They've been together for six months, and William tells Stephen how he thinks he will marry her.
 Stephen mentions that he knows Christine just well enough to know that likes her.
 William agrees that she is a fantastic girl.